yast/yast-installation/doc/control-file.md

 (with its own subvolume if Btrfs is used).
 Notice that you cannot have both a separate "/home" and a separate "/data" with this mechanism.

+**NOTICE:**

+_This "home_path" parameter is a hack, introduced to make a feature possible against all odds at the very latest stages of CaaSP 1.0 development without breaking the entire storage proposal logic._

+It is strongly advised not to use this in general.
+This documentation only exists for the sake of completeness, not as an encouragement to use this parameter.

+Please contact the YaST team if you feel you need this.

 #### Subvolumes